fmalee/symfony-docs-cn/workflow/introduction.rst

                     places:
                         - start
                         - coding
-                        - travis
+                        - test
                         - review
                         - merged
                         - closed
                     transitions:
                         submit:
                             from: start
-                            to: travis
+                            to: test
                         update:
-                            from: [coding, travis, review]
+                            from: [coding, test, review]
-                            to: travis
+                            to: test
                         wait_for_review:
-                            from: travis
+                            from: test
                             to: review
                         request_change:
                             from: review